 When the Riddler traps Commissioner Gordon's consciousness in a virtual reality device, Batman must enter the villain's construct to save him.

 The Joker starts threatening the patent office staff when they refuse to patent his disfigured fish.

 Harley Quinn teams up with Poison Ivy and both become the Queens of Crime, after the Joker and Batman find out.

 The Mechanic (1993)

 The Penguin finds the mechanic who designs Batman's Batmobiles and forces him to turn the current model into a deathtrap.

 A small time crook tells his story of how he accidentally seemed to kill Batman, and how now everyone wants to kill him next.

-A stage magician girl friend of Bruce Wayne is framed for grand larceny.
+A stage magician - and former friend of Bruce Wayne - is framed for grand larceny.

 Robin's Reckoning: Part I (1993)